NVIDIA/aistore/docs/xaction.md

 ```shell
 curl -i -X GET  -H 'Content-Type: application/json' -d '{"action": "actiontype", "name": "xactionname", "value":{"bucket":"bucketname"}}' 'http://G/v1/cluster?what=xaction'
 ```
-Response of a query to proxy is a map of deamonID -> target's response.
-If any of targets responded with error status code, proxy's response will result in the same error response.
+Response of a query to proxy is a map of daemonID -> target's response.
+If any of targets responded with error status code, the proxy's response will result in the same error response.

 For both (target's and proxy's) requests the following apply: